Frequently Asked Questions

 Is Convocation required for both day & boarding students?
 Yes.
 Approppriate dress is also required (see guide book for dress code).

 Whom do I contact with a question about our school account?
-Almost all questions that deal with student accounts should be directed to Mrs. Shabliy in the Business office (410-658-5556 x9211).
+Almost all questions that deal with student accounts should be directed to the Business Office (410-658-5556 x9211).

 My son/daughter has a doctor’s appointment - is it excused?
 The earlier you notify the school (Dean’s office or Administrative Assistant to the Dean), the easier it is for your child to alert his/her teachers that they will be missing a class.
 With the proper notification and a doctor’s note upon his/her return to school, the absence will be excused.